HariSekhon/Knowledge-Base/travel.md

 Prague has many good restaurants and excellent architecture in the old town.

+### Cyprus

+Excellent holiday destination, but be warned, it is too hot in August.

 ### Estonia

 The best of the three Baltic countries IMO, with prettier women and just generally feels slightly more developed.